gjermundgaraba/bjaanes.github.io/_posts/2015-02-09-how-hex-colors-work.md

 Well, it’s not magic, nor is it randomly picked values that correspond to colors.

 <!--more-->
-It&#8217;s actually a pretty simple and logical system.
+It's actually a pretty simple and logical system.
 The only thing you have to really learn is how the hexadecimal number system work.

 &nbsp;